DO RVS HAVE TO STOP AT WEIGH STATIONS?

 I REALLY HAVE TO DO THIS?

 Now with all this said, are you confused yet?
+Are you still asking yourself, do RVs need to stop at weigh stations?
 I certainly was so investigated further with some states to ensure what I was reading pertained to RVs.

 New Jersey law states, “New Jersey requires all vehicles that weigh 10,001 lbs. or more to weigh.”
 Louisiana law states, “The following vehicles must stop: (1) agricultural vehicles; (2) passenger or specialty vehicles, either single or in combination (towing a trailer) with GVWR of 10,000 lbs. or more; (3) commercial trucks with GVWR of 10,000 lbs. or more.”